codingk8/markdown_Memo/markdown_nodeSchool.md

    ```
    > This is my blockquote

-   > This line is part of the same quote
+   > This is an other quote
    ```

 will look like this:
 > This is my blockquote.

-> This line is part of the same quote.
+> This is an other quote.

 You are able to put Markdown into a blockquote, therefore this will work as well: